At Hillocks Primary we value the diversity of backgrounds of all our children, families and wider academy community.

-- Within the academy, pupils are actively encouraged, and given the freedom to make choices, knowing that they are in a safe and supportive environment – for example they can sign up for extra-curricular clubs.
+- Within the academy, children are actively encouraged, and given the freedom to make choices, knowing that they are in a safe and supportive environment – for example they can sign up for extra-curricular clubs.

-- Vulnerable pupils are protected and stereotypes challenged.
+- Vulnerable children are protected and stereotypes challenged.
 A strong anti-bullying culture is embedded in the academy and all forms of bullying are challenged and addressed.
 The academy logs incidents of bullying and the academy governing body takes an active role in monitoring these.